 - Work-in-Progress Reports or Proposals for Future Research:

 Incomplete research or ideas for future research in order to generate discussion and feedback in any of the topic areas listed above, or related areas.
 A total of 4 to 6 pages for a work-in-progress reports or proposals for future research including all figures, tables, and references.

 The submissions should be in Adobe Portable Document Format (PDF) or Word Document Format (DOC) only.
-The following style files and templates are available for users of LaTeX and Microsoft Word.
-All papers submitted for possible presentation at WorldCIS-2017 and for publication in the proceedings are subjected to a double-blind, peer review process.
+All papers submitted for possible presentation at WorldCIS-2023 and for publication in the proceedings are subjected to a double-blind, peer review process.

 PAPER SUBMISSION SYSTEM IS NOW OPEN…!

 Please click Word 97/2000 Sample template for correct formatting and font use, convert your papers to PDF before submission.

 |Extended Abstract or Full Paper Submission Date||August 26, 2023|